 Invite your child to gather objects from their environment that match different shapes or make “My Book of Shapes” where the child draws objects that match that particular shape.

 Froebel (or push) pinning.
 I put together 24 pictures for pinning and am happy to share them with you to save you some time.
 At this stage A uses a big pin which is very handy.
-It allows to apply more pressure and keep pinning precise on the line.
+It allows you to apply more pressure and keeps pinning precisely on the line.
 It is an excellent challenge for a child which helps to strengthen their hand and improve fine motor, coordination, and concentration.
 After A is finished we look together to make sure there are no spaces left between holes and separate the picture from the rest of the paper which she glues into a colored piece of paper.
 Many prefer to print pictures for Froebel pinning on color paper, to begin with.

 Sensorial – the Knobless Cylinders.
 It is fascinating to see how accurate movements have to be to build a tower with knobless cylinders.
 We love coming up with different extensions, comparing dimensions, measuring, and sorting cylinders.